Ehara taku toa i te toa takitahi,

 From small beginnings in Auckland in 2017, stageantics has developed quickly over the past five years and being part of the StageAntics whanau is a ‘hot ticket’ with:

-• Weekly lessons (private and group) are available at five locations across Tamaki Makaurau (Auckland);
+• Weekly lessons (private and group) are available at four locations across Tamaki Makaurau (Auckland) and on zoom;

-• Holiday programmes are available throughout the year;
+• Holiday Show in a Week programmes are available throughout the year;

 • Concerts and performance opportunities throughout the year.